SpiralNuggets/SpiralNuggets/README.md

 - Driving license
 - Ability to play Through The Fire And Flames on Guitar Hero (actually was)
 - Experience in Rust (Call of Duty map)
+- I can also use the BGM-71 TOW
 -------------

 *"I don't know everything, I just know what I know."*